-According to the same, clinical trials can only be conducted with prior authorisation of an Ethics Committee, and, if including the testing of a pharmaceutical product or a regulated medical device, an additional authorisation from ISP, which will allow the import or manufacturing and use of the test product.
+According to the same, clinical trials can only be conducted with prior authorisation of an Ethics Committee, and, if including the testing of a pharmaceutical or a regulated medical device, an additional authorisation from ISP, which will allow the import or manufacturing and use of the test product.

 Regarding injuries or damages arising from clinical trials on pharmaceuticals or medical devices, the Sanitary Code establishes a stringent statute of civil liability where holders of the authorisation for the provisional use of the study product shall be liable for damages caused during the study, even if they result from facts or circumstances that could not have been foreseen or prevented according to the state of scientific or technical knowledge existing at the time the damages occurred.
-Likewise, once the damage is proven, it shall be presumed that it occurred in connection with the research.
+Likewise, once the damage is proven, it shall be presumed that it occurred in connection with the research, and the claim is subject to a 10-year statute of limitations from the manifestation of the damage.